Baia Pasta was started in 2011 by Renato Sardo (left) & Dario Barbone (right).

 We have a small shop and production facility in Jack London Square, along the beautiful Oakland waterfront.
 Located so close to the San Francisco Bay, we thought our name was both clever and fitting: Baia means "bay" in Italian.
 Our retail shop is fully stocked with our pasta and local, artisan pantry items, like olive oils, spice blends, salts, pickles, sauces, and tomatoes.
 The sweet smell of pasta often wafts from our production space into our retail shop--our customers certainly don't complain!

-We are a small-scale operation that we think of as a small family: it's the two of us and two amazing employees.
+We are a small-scale operation that we think of as a small family: it's the two of us and two amazing employees (Annie and Gerardo).
 The four of us make it all happen in our space in Oakland: production, packaging, deliveries, sales, marketing, accounting, and distribution.